JK-Cobre-Help/CRISPR-ScreenAnalysis/README.md

 ## 2) Intended Use Case

 This workflow is intended for researchers performing **genome-wide** or **targeted CRISPR screens** who need an end-to-end, reproducible solution for data processing, statistical modeling, and visualization.
-It is particularly suited for use in Slurm-managed HPC environments where scalability and efficiency are essential.
+It is suited for use in Slurm-managed HPC environments where scalability and efficiency are essential.

 It is ideal for researchers who want: